MunasheMuk2/streetwear-curated/README.md

 1. Had an issue centering the 'return to home' button for the sucess page with margin auto so ended up putting the button in a div and using text align - center

-2. subscribe button - getting error: The element button must not appear as a descendant of the a element. solution - created anchor tag with subscribe in html and used styling to decorate it to look like a button
+2. subscribe button - was getting an error: The element button must not appear as a descendant of the a element. solution - created anchor tag with subscribe in html and used styling to decorate it to look like a button

 ---